Quickstart: Deploy a container instance in Azure using the Azure CLI

 az container create --resource-group myResourceGroup --name mycontainer --image mcr.microsoft.com/azuredocs/aci-helloworld --dns-name-label aci-demo --ports 80

-Within a few seconds, you should get a response from the Azure CLI indicating that the deployment has completed.
+Within a few seconds, you should get a response from the Azure CLI indicating the deployment completed.
 Check its status with the az container show command:

 az container show --resource-group myResourceGroup --name mycontainer --query "{FQDN:ipAddress.fqdn,ProvisioningState:provisioningState}" --out table